 No-code providers could change pricing or terms and founders have no choice but to comply.
 However, this is quite unlikely for now as the competition is high for the growing demand.

-Despite being a new technology, startups have found success with no-code development.
+Despite being a new technology, companies have found success with no-code development.
 Here are some no-code apps built with no-code platforms.

 Summary